EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: Why does Big 26 charge a tryout fee?

 A: The Big 26 Baseball Classic is a non-profit event (owned and operated by a 501c6 organization) that must support itself year over year.
-The tryout fee and final roster fee (below), combined with ticket & merchandise sales and generous sponsor support combine to cover a long list of expenses such as insurance, facility rentals, the Buddy Program (the Buddy Program is 100% free to all participants), communications costs and more.
+The tryout fee and final roster fee (below), ticket & merchandise sales and generous sponsor support combine to cover a long list of expenses such as insurance, facility rentals, the Buddy Program (the Buddy Program is 100% free to all participants), communications costs and more.
 Our cost/fee structure is designed with a goal of breaking even and delivering a top notch player experience at all events from tryouts to the final out of Game 3.

 Q: Is the Big 26 Baseball Classic a Showcase?